-Since then, ginger has been used as a condiment in numerous forms, including fresh, dried, pickled, crystallized, powdered, or ground.
+Since then, ginger has been used as a condiment in numerous forms, including fresh, dried, pickled, crystallized, powdered, and ground.

 Lemons are well known around the world for their sharp, sour flavor and for being an excellent source of vitamin C and antioxidants.
 Lemons have been used both as a flavoring and as a main ingredient in many teas.

-Together, the sour flavor of lemon and bitter tartness of ginger combine into a tea with a crisp, sharp flavor and with many health benefits.
+Together, the sour flavor of lemon and bitter tartness of ginger combine into a tea with a crisp, sharp flavor, which has many health benefits.

 Lemon ginger tea offers the following health benefits:

 People have used ginger to treat gastrointestinal (stomach-related) complaints since ancient times, and it has been used to give relief for nausea, vomiting, and indigestion.
-Clinical studies have shown that ginger in its many forms — including lemon ginger tea — is an effective treatment for nausea and vomiting — even resulting from pregnancy and chemotherapy.
+Clinical studies show that ginger in its many forms, including lemon ginger tea, is an effective treatment for nausea and vomiting—even those resulting from pregnancy and chemotherapy.

 Lemon ginger tea can also help you lose weight.
-Lemon has been shown to reduce insulin resistance, helping to reduce the amount of fat stored in the body.
+Lemon has been shown to reduce insulin resistance and the amount of fat stored in the body.
 Ginger has been shown to reduce hunger, which can help people lose weight.

-Lemon is a rich source of vitamin C and antioxidants, which both have immunity-boosting properties.
+Lemon is a rich source of vitamin C and antioxidants, both of which have immunity-boosting properties.
 Ginger also has immunity-boosting properties and can guard against some bacteria.

 Ginger is believed to reduce the risk of some cancers.